-A managing partner asked me last week: "When you say we'll leave with sellable offerings, what does that actually mean?
+A managing partner asked me last week: "When you say we'll leave with sellable offerings, what does that mean?
 What am I holding in my hands at the end?"

-It is a fair question.
+It's a fair question.
 The professional services market is full of consultants who deliver decks and frameworks and strategy documents.
 Reports that feel valuable in the meeting and collect dust by Thursday.

-Here is what one actually contains.
+Here is what one contains.

 The offering itself